kinshuk4/MoocX/k2e/foreign-language/deutsch/A1.1/cases/cases-OR-declensions-1.md

 The four German cases are the nominative, the genitive, the dative and the accusative.
 You can think of these as the subject, possessive, indirect object and direct object in English.

-### Subject and Direct Object

-**What is the subject of a sentence?**
-The **subject** of a sentence is the person or thing that is “doing” the verb.
-To find the subject, look for the verb and ask “Who or what is doing?” (substitute the verb for “doing” -- Who or what is singing?
-Who or what is sleeping?)
-Subjects are always in the NOMINATIVE CASE.

-**What is the direct object of a sentence?**
-The **direct object** receives the action of the verb.
-To find the direct object, look for the verb and ask “Who or what is being verbed?” (as in Who or what is being kicked?
-Who or what is being read?)
-Direct objects take the ACCUSATIVE CASE.

-For example:

-Eg. 1 - The woman sees the girl.

-*The woman* is the subject and is nominative. *the girl* is the direct object and is accusative.

-Eg. 2 - The girl sees the woman.

-*The girl* is the subject and is nominative. *the woman* is the direct object and is accusative.

-George W. Bush is the President.*George W. Bush* is the subject and is nominative. *the President* is ALSO nominative because it follows “to be” (is).

 ### THE GERMAN NOMINATIVE CASE ( *DER NOMINATIV* OR *DER WERFALL*)